Inez Catalon: Personal life

 Catalon was Catholic.
 She lived throughout her life in the house that her father built.

 Catalon had two children, including her son John Chargois and daughter Mary A. Chargois.
 At the time of her death, Catalon had nine grandchildren and two great-grandchildren.

-Catalon died in her sleep on November 23, 1994, at Abram Kaplan Memorial Hospital in Kaplan, Louisiana as a result of long-standing heart problems.
+Catalon died in her sleep on November 23, 1994, at Abrom Kaplan Memorial Hospital in Kaplan, Louisiana as a result of long-standing heart problems.
 She was buried in Maurice Cemetery.

 Legacy

 In 1973, Catalon shared a traditional Louisiana tale with folklorist Barry Jean Ancelet.
 That tale was adapted into a children's book in French titled Qui Est le Plus Fort?
 (Who is the Strongest?) published originally in 1999 and for which Catalon received credit as a contributor; it was reissued as a second edition in 2014.

 At the 1989 New Orleans Jazz & Heritage Festival, Catalon, Lula Landry and Marce Lacouture were interviewed by Nick Spitzer on the Allison Miner Music Heritage Stage.
 The archive of that interview plus 33 others comprise the "Crescent City Living Legends Collection", which was selected in 2002 by the Library of Congress for inclusion in the National Recording Registry for being "culturally, historically, or aesthetically significant".

 The certificate Catalon received in 1993 from the National Endowment for the Arts as part of her National Heritage Fellowship recognized her "as a master traditionalist artist who has contributed to the shaping of our artistic tradition and to preserving the cultural diversity of the United States".

 In 2000, Lacouture released her first solo CD (re-released in 2004), titled La Joie Cadienne that includes the songs "Inez" and "Lula" which are tributes to the women who were her major influences and mentors.

 A theme of the 2019 Festivals Acadiens et Créoles was a celebration of the role of women in Cajun and Creole music, and included a day long symposium titled "La Femme et les Filles: Female Perspectives in Cajun and Creole Culture".
 Catalon was one of the women balladeers celebrated for preserving the traditional songs associated with Louisiana home music.